 Financial supports are available

-If your income drops due to COVID-19, you may be entitled to income supports.
+If your income drops due to COVID-19, you may be entitled to income support.

 I’m struggling to pay my bills and debts

 It can be overwhelming if you suddenly have to manage on a reduced income or you have unexpected costs you didn’t have before.
+The cost of living has risen for everyone and you may be struggling to pay for food, heating and utilities or to pay your rent or mortgage.
 There are steps you can take to help take control of your money.

 Develop a short-term budget for 3 months to give yourself a better understanding of money coming in and money going out and identify any shortfall.
 You can use the MABS budgeting tool or the MABS Full Financial Picture tool.